Academic Accommodations for Religious, Indigenous and Spiritual Observances (RISO)

 McMaster University strives to be welcoming and inclusive of all its members and respectful of their differences.
 Students, staff, and instructors come from a range of backgrounds, traditions and beliefs.
 The University recognizes that, on occasion, the timing of a student’s religious, Indigenous, or spiritual observances and that of their academic obligations may conflict.
 In such cases, the University will provide reasonable academic accommodation for students that is consistent with the Ontario Human Rights Code, through respectful, accessible, and fair processes.

-Click here to be directed to the full policy on the Office of Human Rights & Equity Services website.
+Click here to be directed to the full policy on the Equity and Inclusion Office’s website.

 Academic Obligations Excluding Registrar-Invigilated Examinations

 - Students are to submit the RISO form to their faculty office (for students in Humanities, this is the Academic Advising Office) within 10 working days of the beginning of each term in which they anticipate a need for accommodations.

 - In cases where an Observance is unanticipated, please contact the advising office as soon as possible.